GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-11-maven-core-class-descriptions.md

 # Maven Core class descriptions

 I want to understand how Maven works so I'm gonna look at all classes.
-There are 368, or actually more, as some are generated during the generate-source phase by the Modello plugin (Model, Profile and Prerequisites from the org.apache.maven.api.model package).
+There are 368 in the maven-core module alone, or actually more, as some are generated during the generate-source phase by the Modello plugin (Model, Profile and Prerequisites from the org.apache.maven.api.model package).
 Total of packages is 52 I think.

 It is gonna be extremely laborious work but I might learn a lot.
 My most important motivation to do this is to get a better understanding of complex codebases which will help me to build and/or find the right tools for quicker and more effective ways of code exploration.